 The baseline that the court uses to determine whether a person’s means are sufficient to pay down existing debt obligations is based upon the median income of that individual’s state.
 If a debtor’s means fall below the state’s median income, the court will allow that person to pursue a Chapter 7 bankruptcy filing.
 If an individual’s income is greater than the median income, then court will wish to see proof of how much disposable income the person has available.
 Disposable income is defined as income minus basic expenses, such as shelter, basic transportation, necessary clothing and food.

-How can file for Chapter 13 bankruptcy?A Chapter 13 filing is intended for individuals and businesses that have sources of income and wish to restructure their debts rather than seeking to have those debts discharged.
+A Chapter 13 filing is intended for individuals and businesses that have sources of income and wish to restructure their debts rather than seeking to have those debts discharged.
 The foremost requirement for individuals seeking relief through Chapter 13 bankruptcy is a reliable source of income that would be expected to be useful in paying down the debts in question as a restructuring goes forward.
 If an individual fails to pass the means test for filing a Chapter 7 bankruptcy case, then they must either file for relief through Chapter 13 or find an alternative route to begin paying down their debts, such as a negotiated solution through their creditors.

 What types of debt may be discharged through bankruptcy?